 1. Contact Your Insurer Immediately

 The sooner you contact your insurer to file a claim, the easier it will be for your adjuster to make the necessary inquiries to get your claim moving along.
 Call your insurance company as soon as possible – ideally from the scene of the accident, if you can do so safely.

-Direct Auto Insurance customers can call 1-800-403-1077 to file a claim with a claims specialist over the phone or log in to MyAccount to conveniently start an auto claim online.
-Our claims department is available 24 hours a day, 7 days a week.
+Direct Auto Insurance customers can call 1-800-403-1077 to file a claim with a claims specialist over the phone, start a claim via the Direct Auto Mobile App, or log in to MyAccount to start an auto claim online conveniently.
+Our claims department is available 24 hours a day, seven days a week.
 Customer service is available Monday through Friday from 8 a.m. to 7 p.m.
 (EST) and Saturday from 8 a.m. to 4 p.m.
 (EST).